jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Decision trees are another machine learning algorithm with hyperparameters related to the heuristic for creating internal nodes, and the pruning strategy for the tree after (or during) training.
 Neural networks are a classic type of machine learning algorithm but they have so many hyperparameters that they have been considered too troublesome for inclusion in the Scikit-Learn library.

-..
-A sentence starting with "Hyperparameter optimization is ..." should be either in the para above or below Hyperparameter optimization is the act of searching the space of possible configuration variables for a training algorithm in order to find a set of variables that allows the algorithm to achieve more desirable results.
+Hyperparameter optimization is the act of searching the space of possible configuration variables for a training algorithm in order to find a set of variables that allows the algorithm to achieve more desirable results.
 Hyperparameters generally have a significant effect on the success of machine learning algorithms.
 A poorly-configured SVM may perform no better than chance, while a well-configured one may achieve state-of-the-art prediction accuracy.